eclipse/steady/kubernetes/helm/README.md

   - *nginx-ingress*: NGINX ingress controller used to expose the service
   - (future releases) *redis*: A caching server for NGINX

-- **vulnerability-assessment-tool-monitoring**: which is used to deploy vulas monitoring stack
+- **vulnerability-assessment-tool-monitoring**: which is used to deploy the dedicated monitoring stack
   - *elastic*: Elasticsearch + Kibana stack
   - *fluentd*: Log collection daemonset
   - *grafana*: Metrics graphing